 Everyone today is familiar with the classic “hangover”.
-That dreaded funk that comes the following morning after heavy drinking the night before.
-Headache, nausea, dry eyes, blurry vision, dry mouth, fatigue, and irritability are the usual symptoms.
+That dreaded funk that comes the following morning after drinking alcohol excessively the night before.
+A headache, nausea, dry eyes, blurry vision, dry mouth, fatigue, and irritability are the usual symptoms.
 Sometimes, the person will swear to never drink again, but the hangover is soon forgotten as soon as the symptoms subside, and they are off again to the next party or bar.

 What most drinkers don’t think about is that the hangover might be gone, but there was a good reason why their body felt that way.
 What happened inside to cause such misery?
 Is it something to worry about?
 Can it get worse?